 Several high-efficiency heat pumps are fitted with a desuperheater that recovers heat from the cooling mode of the heat pump and uses it to heat water.
 Heat pumps with desuperheaters can heat water up to three times more efficiently than regular electric water heaters.

 Heat pumps can also be equipped with a gas furnace, also known as a dual-fuel or hybrid system, to supplement their electric resistance heaters during cold weather.
 In essence, this prevents the heat pump from operating less efficiently at low temperatures and reduces its electricity use.
 Generally two smaller, side-by-side, standard heat pump systems with the same ductwork are used in these configurations since few manufacturers provide both types of heat in one box.

-In addition to being more energy efficient, this type of system can also be more cost-effective than a combustion furnace or heat pump alone.
+In addition to being more energy efficient, an Electric Heat Pump system can also be more cost-effective than a combustion furnace or heat pump alone.
 Actual energy savings are dependent on the relative cost of burning a fuel compared with electricity.